Telling stories about abortion: abortion-related plots in American film and television, 1916-2013, with Katrina Kimport, Contraception, January 2014.

 Abstract: Popular discourse on abortion in film and television assumes that abortions are under- and misrepresented.
 Research indicates that such representations influence public perception of abortion care and may play a role in the production of social myths around abortion, with consequences for women’s experience of abortion.
 To date, abortion plotlines in American film and television have not been systematically tracked and analyzed.
 A comprehensive online search was conducted to identify all representations of pregnancy decision making and abortion in American film and television through January 2013.
 Search results were coded for year, pregnancy decision and mortality outcome.

 Gretchen is one of the lead investigators on ANSIRH’s Abortion Onscreen research program, examining how American film and television throughout history has portrayed abortion, unplanned pregnancy, and reproductive decision-making.
-This research has been featured on Slate, Talking Points Memo, Think Progress, Bitch, Feministing, Jezebel, Bustle, PolicyMic, and Upworthy, and cited in additional coverage in MSNBC, Newsweek, Slate, Huffington Post, Gothamist,
+This research has been featured on Slate, Talking Points Memo, Think Progress, Bitch, Feministing, Jezebel, Bustle, PolicyMic, and Upworthy, and cited in additional coverage in MSNBC, Newsweek, Slate, Huffington Post, Gothamist, and Democracy Now.

 Teen Pregnancy & Young Parenthood